ParkerHutch/PortalGame/README.md

 ---
 ![](img/level2-demo-small.gif) ![](img/level3-demo-small.gif)

-A level-based game where the player solves puzzles, trying to get to an objective in the level(like a door).
-The player is given a Portal-making tool to help them solve the puzzles and get to the end of the level.
-The player is able to enter through one portal and exit the other.
+A level-based game where the player solves puzzles to get to the level's green door.
+The player uses portals which grant them wormhole-like travel to avoid obstacles and maneuver their way to the objective.
+When the player enters through one portal, they exit out of the other.

 # Controls
 | Input         | Effect                |